TheKarmicChaos/KarmicHud/README.md

 # Config Files
 *These are all located in 'KarmicHud\cfg'*

 I would highly recommend not using these unless you want to play with my exact setup, as these files contain my binds, scripts, controls, game settings, and viewmodels.
-Feel free to use them as reference or copy them and modify them to your needs, but if you are just looking to install my HUD and/or crosshairs, don't bother with anything beyond 'disable_transparency.cfg' and 'enable_transparency.cfg.'
+Feel free to use them as reference or copy them and modify them to your needs, but if you are just looking to install my HUD and/or crosshairs, don't bother with anything beyond '_hud.cfg.'

 # Crosshairs & Weapon Changes
 *These are the 'tf_weapon_' txt files located in 'KarmicHud\scripts', and the files in 'KarmicHud\materials\vgui\logos\'*